lodauria/AudioSpeedUp/README.md

 ## New Features!

-  - New user interface
-  - Dark theme added
-  - Added french
+  - Proximity sensor detection
+  - Better support for languages

 **You can also:**

+  - Set dark theme
   - Donate using the donate button
   - Control the music player from notification bar
   - Switch applications during reproduction